ash982/VulnCode/C/null_pointer_dereference/readme.md

 | 12 (`map::find`) | `unordered_map`, `multimap`, and other STL/custom containers |
 | 14 (`strtok`) | `strtok_r`, `strsep` — same token-exhaustion behavior |

+When using the toolchain, null_ptr_generated.yaml replaces the heuristic rule entirely for patterns 1, 2, 3, and 6.
+Running both would cause:
+  - Duplicate findings for functions in your codebase
+  - Extra false positives from the heuristic on top of the exact list

 ### Refresh cadence

 Re-run the toolchain whenever new functions are added or existing ones are modified.
 The generated file is clearly marked `AUTO-GENERATED` and should not be edited manually.